grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 Already allocated public IPv4 addresses are not automatically converted to floating IPs.
-Existing VMs can keep their IPv4 addresses which will be automatically be released when these VMs will be destroyed.
-In order to convert existing public IPs to floating IPs run the following command:
+Existing VMs can keep their IPv4 addresses which will be automatically released when these VMs get destroyed.
+If the admin wants to convert existing public IPs to floating IPs, he/she can do so by running the following provided tool:

 .. code-block:: console

  cyclades.host$ /usr/lib/synnefo/tools/update_to_floating_ips

-or for just one network:
+or just for one network:

 .. code-block:: console

  cyclades.host$ /usr/lib/synnefo/tools/update_to_floating_ips --network-id=<network_ID>

 4. Register services and resources
 ==================================